Discretizing and quantizing neural nets

 Figure 1

 Quantization, in a general sense, is the process of mapping a continuous or large set of values to a smaller, discrete set.
 This concept has roots in signal processing and information theory —search for Vector Quantization (VQ) emerging in the late 1970s and early 1980s.
-Think things like the Linde-Buzo-Gray (LBG) algorithm ().
+Think of things like the Linde-Buzo-Gray (LBG) algorithm (Linde, Buzo, and Gray 1980).
 VQ represents vectors from a continuous space using a finite set of prototype vectors from a “codebook,” often designed by clustering a large sample of data.
 The objective is to minimize the representation error (distortion) for a given codebook size (rate), a problem central to information theory’s rate-distortion trade-off.

 The practical way we quantize things in NNs is… well, NNs have their own bloody-minded trade-offs and reinventions as usual.
 Instead of arbitrary codebooks, we typically use structured ones.
-The common practice of converting 32-bit floating-point (float32) numbers to 8-bit integers (int8) or even binary values is a form of scalar quantization wherein we assume that the bins are going to be ordered.
+The common practice of converting 32-bit floating-point (float32) numbers to 8-bit integers (int8) or even binary values is a form of scalar quantization wherein we assume that the bins are ordered.
 Here, we are partitioning a continuous interval of real numbers into a finite set of ordered bins.
-The idea is that these should enable specialized hardware implementation, for speed, and also jsut be smaller to store for compression.
+The idea is that these should enable specialized hardware implementation, for speed, and also are also just smaller to store for compression.

 • Uniform Quantization: This is the most common approach, where the interval is divided into bins of equal width.
 The affine mapping method is a form of uniform quantization.
 It is simple and computationally efficient, making it a default for many applications.

 • Logarithmic Quantization: In some cases, the distribution of values (like neural network weights, which are often clustered around zero) is highly non-uniform.
 Here, non-uniform binning can provide a better trade-off between precision and range.
 For instance, logarithmic quantization, which uses bins that are narrower near zero and wider further away, can represent small values with high accuracy while still covering a large overall range.
-You see this a lot in audio codecs, and it has some nice properties if you want to do “multiplicative things” with your signal.
-You don’t see this explicitly so often, but it is effectively what happens in low-bit float types like bfloat16 and fp8
+We see this a lot in audio codecs, and it has nice properties when we want to do “multiplicative things” with our signal.
+We don’t see this explicitly so often, but it effectively happens in low-bit float types like bfloat16 and fp8

-For a typical layer in a neural network, such as a linear layer, the computation is a matrix multiplication followed by an addition: Y=WX+b where W are the weights, X are the input activations, and b is the bias.
+For a typical neural network layer, like a linear layer, the computation is a matrix multiplication followed by an addition: \(Y = WX + b\) where \(W\) is the weight matrix, \(X\) are the input activations, and \(b\) is the bias.

-When we quantize the weights and activations to integer-only representations (Wq, Xq), the computation becomes: Yq=WqXq+bq This operation can be executed using integer arithmetic, which is efficient on many processors. *You can probably see many horrible corner cases that could arise though, right?
-The scale factors of the inputs are used to calculate the scale factor of the output to convert it back to the floating-point domain if needed.
+When we quantize the weights and activations to integer-only representations (\(W_q\), \(X_q\)), the computation becomes: \[ Y_q = W_q X_q + b_q \] This operation can be executed using integer arithmetic, which is efficient on many processors. *We can probably see many horrible corner cases that could arise, though, right?
+We use the inputs’ scale factors to compute the output’s scale factor, then convert it back to the floating-point domain if needed.

-In NNs we want to think about whether to quantise at the start, or after training.
+In NNs we want to think about whether to quantize at the start or after training.
 If we want to quantize at the start, we also need to think about discrete gradients.

 2 Binary networks

-• BinaryConnect_ () was a focused on quantizing only the network weights to binary values (+1 and -1) during the forward and backward passes.
-It demonstrated that deep neural networks could still be trained effectively despite this extreme weight quantization, which acts as a form of regularization.
-The major theoretical tool was Straight-Through Estimator (STE).
-Since the sign function used for binarization has zero gradients almost everywhere, it prevents learning via backpropagation.
-The STE bypasses this by simply passing the gradient from the output of the sign function directly to its input during the backward pass, treating the function as an identity for the purpose of gradient calculation.
+• BinaryConnect_ (Courbariaux, Bengio, and David 2016) focused on quantizing only the network weights to binary values (+1 and -1) during the forward and backward passes.
+It showed that deep neural networks can still be trained effectively despite this extreme weight quantization, which acts as a form of regularization.
+The main theoretical tool was the Straight-Through Estimator (STE).
+Since the sign function used for binarization has zero gradients almost everywhere, it stops learning via backprop.
+The STE bypasses this by passing the gradient from the sign function’s output straight to its input during the backward pass, treating the function as an identity for gradient calculation.

-• DoReFa-Net () extended these ideas by proposing methods to quantize not only the weights but also the activations and gradients to low bit-widths.
-This allowed the entire forward and backward pass to be accelerated using efficient bitwise operations, further increasing computational efficiency.
+• DoReFa-Net (Zhou et al. 2018) extended this by quantizing weights, activations and gradients to low bit-widths.
+That lets the whole forward and backward pass be accelerated with efficient bitwise operations, further improving computational efficiency.

 3 Low-bit integers

-Sometimes you want a couple more steps than “on” and “off”.
+Sometimes we want a couple more steps than “on” and “off”.

 3.1 Quantizing Weights, Activations, or Both?